saulrichardson/solstice/data/cache/Arunachalam_et_al.__2021_/extracted/document.md

 ## Page 6

-The evidence reviewed here demonstrates several advantages o the BEVS used in the manufacture of RIV4 over conventiona
+### The evidence reviewed here demonstrates several advantages of
+the BEVS used in the manufacture of RIV4 over conventional

 350 ng/mL89.
 Moreover, another study of commercial inﬂuenza vaccine preparations detected other viral proteins such as